 You still have time to discern three to five things that make your school a remarkable place to be.
 In fact, let’s go one step further than remarkable.
 After all, what you think may be remarkable may be the same thing that a school 3 or 4 miles away considers to be remarkable about their school.
 And, when two schools are alike, and there is no discernible difference, then the school with the lowest tuition or, perhaps, the best financial aid package, wins.

 So let’s move from remarkable to distinctive.
 One’s “distinctiveness” (or “distinction”) is based on positive differences.

 You’ve read it in the articles on SchoolAdvancement.com – Gospel values, excellent academics and a safe and caring community are expectations of parents of school-age children today, so marketing them has little, if any, effect on their decision to enroll their children in your school.
 As one principal told me, “But the fact that we can pray in school is indeed a remarkable quality!”
-While that’s true, it’s not marketable since there are other schools that allow that.
+While it’s remarkable, it’s not marketable (perhaps, call it, “remarketable?”) since there are other schools that allow that.
 Parents already know that happens in a faith-based school.
 Marketing to expectations is like saying the new cars being produced today have this neat feature that can make the car reverse direction.
 Now, automatic parallel parking?
 That’s remarkable!
 Therefore, when you consider what is remarkable about your school, just as you need to do in differentiated instruction, consider what’s different about your school that makes it distinctive in the marketplace.
 Even if you can pray in your school, if there’s another school less than 5 miles away where children, teachers, parents and administrators can do the same thing, it’s not a distinctive differentiator.